 Leonide (Lennie) Martin: Retired California State University professor, former Family Nurse Practitioner.
-Author and Maya researcher, Research Member Maya Exploration Center.
+Award-winning author, Maya researcher, Research Member Maya Exploration Center.
 Maya Fire Woman and Solar Initiate in the Itza Maya Tradition.

 My books bring ancient Maya civilization to life in stories about historical Mayans and fictional characters.
 I’ve studied Maya culture from both the scientific and indigenous viewpoints.
 While living for five years in Merida, Yucatan, Mexico, I apprenticed with Maya Elder Hunbatz Men, becoming a Solar Initiate and Maya Fire Woman in the Itza Maya tradition.
 I’ve studied with other indigenous teachers in Guatemala and Mexico, including Maya Priestess-Daykeeper Aum Rak Sapper, Don Alejandro Cirilio Oxlaj, Tata Pedro Cruz, Don Pedro Pablo, and Miguel Angel Vergara.
 My work is dedicated to describing ancient Maya culture, wisdom, cosmology, spirituality, calendars, astronomy/astrology, and architectural accomplishments.
 It strives to remain accurate to historic events, research, and archaeological discoveries.